Tyler Winklevoss: 2008 Olympic Games

 In 2008, Winklevoss was named to the United States Olympic Team and competed at the 2008 Olympic Games in Beijing, China.
 He rowed with his brother in the men's coxless pair event which took place at the Shunyi Olympic Rowing-Canoeing Park.
 The brothers were coached by the renowned Ted Nash.
 In their first heat, they failed to finish in the top three and did not qualify for the Semifinals.
 In the repechage (a last chance to make the semifinals), they took first place, advancing them to the semifinals.
 A strong finish in semifinal 2 put them in the final competition.
 They ended up finishing sixth out of the fourteen countries which had qualified for the Olympics.

 Winklevoss Capital Management

 In 2012, Tyler and his brother Cameron founded Winklevoss Capital Management, a firm that invests across multiple asset classes with an emphasis on providing seed funding and infrastructure to early-stage startups.
 The company is headquartered in New York's Flatiron District.

 Gemini

 In 2014, Tyler and his brother Cameron founded Gemini, a digital currency exchange and custodian that allows customers to buy, sell, and store digital assets.
 It is a New York trust company that is regulated by the SEC.

+In January 2022, Gemini began sponsoring Real Bedford F.C., an English non-league football club owned by bitcoin podcaster Peter McCormack; in April 2024 the Winklevoss twins were announced as co-owners of the club following a major investment.

+Political donations

+In the first half of 2025, Winklevoss and his brother Cameron each donated around $500,000 to MAGA Inc., a super PAC that supports Donald Trump.

+In October 2025, Winklevoss and his brother Cameron were named by the White House as donors to the construction of the White House State Ballroom, a proposed 90,000-square-foot expansion of the East Wing.